Amarok79/Amarok.Events/README.md

 What would you expect to happen?
 Is the second event handler called regardless of the exception?
 Is the exception propagated back to the caller?

 Well, in regard to exception handling, this library takes a different, maybe controversial approach.
 I consider it a design flaw of ordinary .NET events that invocation of the remaining event handlers is aborted, if one of the previously invoked event handler threw an exception.
-This makes the event publisher dependent on its subscribers, but the entire observer design pattern exists to decouple publisher from subscribers.
+Since the thrown exception is reported back to the event publisher, this makes the event publisher dependent on its subscribers, but the entire observer design pattern exists to decouple both, publisher and subscribers.

 In my opinion, the pattern only makes sense, if a publisher doesn’t need to care of whether there are subscribers, or whether those subscribers fail with exceptions.
 The publisher’s only responsibility is to invoke all registered event handlers in all cases.